 - For dessert, choose fruit salad and reduced-fat yoghurt instead of ice cream or cream

 - Eat smaller portions of high energy dense foods when you are craving these foods e.g. have a fun sized chocolate bar, small scoop of ice cream or share a dessert with a friend

 Sugary drinks provide lots of kilojoules and little or no nutrients.
-Water and unsweetened tea or coffee are the best choices.
+Water and unsweetened tea and coffee are the best drink choices.
 Drinks such as fruit juice, soft drinks and cordials should ideally be avoided, or at least consumed infrequently and in small amounts.